hyperledger/indy-besu/docs/roadmap.md

 * Network identity implementation:
     * Deprecate Indy2 method in favor of using `did:ethr` contract and specification
-    * CL Registry: implement event approach matching to `did:ethr` design
+    * Anoncreds Registry: implement event approach matching to `did:ethr` design
-    * Endorsement support for DID Documents and CL entities
+    * Endorsement support for DID Documents and Anoncreds entities
 * Network Permission implementation:
     * Restrict execution of transactions exclusively to users with specific roles
 * Network configuration